Film CrowdfundingThe Elusive $25 Incentive

 - Personal.
 There’s no better way to encourage the sharing of a visual reward than by making it personal — people are inherently narcissistic (and it’s not always a bad thing!).
 Give them something that’s just for them, that makes them feel special.
 I'm far more likely to share something with my name or face on it than something generic and generalized — it’s human nature.

 - Instant.
-Manufactured goods like posters, postcards, T-shirts and other merchandise are popular choices for incentives, but because of how long they take to deliver and the fact that what you’re funding likely isn’t currently a famous media property makes the merchandise not so sought after.
+Manufactured goods like posters, postcards, T-shirts and other merchandise are frequently listed incentives, but because of how long they take to deliver and the fact that what you’re funding likely isn’t currently a famous media property makes said merchandise not so sought after.
 At least, not by people outside the production team.
 Appeal to a supporter’s need for instant gratification so they’re still excited about contributing and sharing by the time they get their reward.
 Plus, the quicker you can deliver rewards, the less work you’ll need to do once the campaign wraps.
 Your time is valuable, so try to do your campaigning work during the campaign and your production work once your funds are raised.

 - On brand.
 While you can craft a great incentive without it being thematically related to your project, it’s always better when they align.
 The more “on brand” something is, the more it feeds into the story you’re telling throughout your crowdfunding campaign — and the more likely it is that your incentives stand out.

-So if you've read this far, you know that Photoshop incentives aren't the only way to accomplish a memorable and lucrative $25 incentive (and in many cases, they're pretty played out.
+So if you've read this far, you know that Photoshop incentives aren't the only way to accomplish a memorable and lucrative $25 incentive (and in many cases, they're pretty played out).
 That doesn’t mean it’s impossible to craft a fun one.

 In this comedic ode to theater, writers Ella and Lindsey share their obsession with the stage (and all that happens in the wings).